Table of Contents

 Primary prevention of cervical cancer

-Primary prevention of cervical carcinoma involves the prevention of risk factors (promiscuity, smoking, infections) and the possibility of vaccination against HPV viruses.
-This should be done as early as possible and before the start of sexual activity.
+Primary prevention of cervical carcinoma involves the prevention of risk factors (promiscuity, smoking, and infections) and possible vaccination against HPV viruses as early as possible and before the start of sexual activity.
 It is indicated for girls and boys alike.

 Secondary prevention of cervical cancer